Posted on 20 March 2018

 We said that after a company designs the perfect product another company will come around and dilute it.
 That certainly happened with the folding bike.
 We might want to ask why?

-It doesn't matter whether you use a Brompton to commute or not, but you can apprecate why these criteria had to work for anyone taking a commuter train into London.
-The trains are small, so the bike must fold small.
-Bringing it on or off a busy commuter train means it must fold or unfold quickly and easily.
+It doesn't matter whether you use a Brompton to commute or not, but you can appreciate why these criteria had to work for anyone taking a commuter train into London.
+In the UK, the trains are small, so the bike must fold small.
+Bringing it on or off a busy crowded train means it must fold or unfold quickly and easily.
 And, since riding in London is scary at the best of times, it must ride stable and true.
-To this day, Brompton is the only company that can package all three features into one bike.
+To this day, Brompton is the only company that packages all three features into one bike without compromise.
 That means its great for travelling, walking around with, and storing - whether in an airplane hold or under your desk.

-You see, the great thing about small wheels is that they have remarkable acceleration and maneuverability if and only if the wheelbase of the bike is long.
+Let's start with ride quality.
+The great thing about small wheels is that they have remarkable acceleration and maneuverability if-and-only-if the wheelbase of the bike is long.
 (Wheelbase is the length from axle to axle).
 If the wheelbase is short, those small wheels make for a squirrely, scary ride.
 In short, if a bike unfolds to a short wheelbase it unfolds small.
 If it unfolds to a large wheelbase it unfolds big.
-Believe it or not, a Brompton unfolds bigger than a standard hybrid bike.
+And, this is where Brompton is impressive.
+A Brompton unfolds to a longer wheelbase than a standard hybrid bike.
 A Devinci Oslo has a wheelbase of 155cm while a Brompton has a wheelbase of 170cm.
-To compare, a Dahon or Tern folding bike typically has a wheelbase of 140cm.
-That means a Brompton, simply put, is much more stable than most regular bikes.
+A Dahon or Tern folding bike typically has a wheelbase of 140cm, making for a squirrely ride.
+That means a Brompton is more stable than most regular bikes.

 At the end of the day, all of this talk of ride and engineering comes down to company culture.
 Brompton takes quality engineering seriously.
-That means they have to braze frames, make their own parts, and control these aspects by making everything on site.
+To achieve that perfect ride quality, the easy fold, and the tight tolerances required for its compact fold means they have to braze frames, run master-apprentice schooling that compares to a medieval guild, make their own parts, make their own tooling to make those parts, and control quality by making everything on site.
 And, because they aren't made in China, Brompton can do something other than mass produce.
 We carry our own "Curbside Brompton" (you can read more about this here) built on years of experience, but if you want something custom, Brompton has tuned their entire operation just for you.

 Today, the trendy word in business-speak is "mass-customization," a notion that challenges the sameness inherent in the philosophy of commodification.
 Brompton has been mass-customizing bikes before the term was in vogue.
 And, while many small-scale custom bikes can manufacture a conventional bike frame (yes, just a frame) for $2000 in under a year, Brompton can turn around a very clever frame, with a ton of proprietary parts, all crafted in England, for the same price - and generally under six weeks.
 (Want to learn more about this?
 Click here).
 If you want to beat Brompton at their game, you have to figure out how to do that.
 And most companies won't dare try.